 Person paid restitution to a company thru local courthouse via escrow.
 The company is no existing filed bankruptcy.
 Can person file to get the money they paid in restitution back since company out of business and does not exist.

 Got sued by Zwicker & Assoc via Discover Bank Credit Card in January 2017.
 Tried to work things out between now and then and I just could never afford the payments.
 Now when I go to search FOR the case by my case # on the website it's like it never existed.
 What does this mean?
-Did they give up?
-I...
+Did they...
 Read more »

 Go to the courthouse, have them pull the file and you will be able to see if they have s judgment and is so, what collection efforts are underway against you.
 You may want to hire a lawyer to help you try and settle the case.

 I won a small claims court case in KY but the defendant did not pay the court-ordered restitution.
 I eventually filed a post judgement interrogatory form to the defendant.
 After threatening a contempt action for not returning the court document, the defendant showed up to court, quickly filled...
 Read more »